ibm-cloud-docs/RegistryImages/ibmliberty/index.md

     **Note:** The directory /config is a shortcut for /opt/ibm/wlp/usr/servers/defaultServer.

-3. Replace <tag\> with the version of the **ibmliberty** image that includes the features that your app requires.
+2. Replace <tag\> with the version of the **ibmliberty** image that includes the features that your app requires.

-4. Replace <app\_name\> with the name of your app file.
+3. Replace <app\_name\> with the name of your app file.

-5. Replace <file\_extension\> with either .war, .ear, or .eba.
+4. Replace <file\_extension\> with either .war, .ear, or .eba.

-6. Add any other dependencies for your app to the Dockerfile.
+5. Add any other dependencies for your app to the Dockerfile.

-7. Build and push the image to your private {{site.data.keyword.Bluemix_notm}} images registry.
-For more information, see [Getting started with IBM Bluemix Container Registry](/docs/services/Registry/index.html).
+6. Build and push the image to your private images registry.
+For more information, see [Getting started with {{site.data.keyword.registrylong_notm}}](/docs/services/Registry/index.html).

 **Note:** All **ibmliberty** images are configured to write Liberty log files to the directory /logs inside the container.
 All other files that are written by the Liberty server, are created in the directory /opt/ibm/wlp/output/defaultServer.
 You can access these files by using the shortcut /output.